 We prioritize organizations that engage children and youth as active participants in their own growth and development, rather than as passive recipients of services.

 We prioritize organizations that tackle old problems in new ways, demonstrating innovation and creativity in their program strategies and approaches.

 We prioritize organizations that have committed, respected, and dynamic leadership with a vision for change.

 We prioritize organizations that generate models, methodologies, and practices that can be adapted and applied to similar issues and challenges in other communities.

 We prioritize organizations that have a strategy for ensuring the long-term sustainability of their programs, through donor diversification, mobilization of government funding, community investment, income-generating activities, and other creative measures.

 We prioritize organizations that are recognized and trusted in their communities.

-Organizations that believe they meet these criteria can submit a letter of inquiry at any time.
-If a letter of inquiry falls within our priorities, we will follow up with the organization to solicit a full proposal.
-Please do not contact us by phone or by email to ask about the status of your letter of inquiry.
+Organizations that believe they meet these criteria can submit an organizational profile at any time.
+If an organization falls within our priorities, we will follow up with the organization to solicit a full proposal.
+Please do not contact us by phone or by email to ask about the status of your submission.
 Due to the volume of inquiries, we cannot respond individually to those not selected for further consideration.